-The conversion of forest monocultures – such as the commonly found spruce or pine monocultures – into structure- and species-rich, multi-layered and thus near-natural mixed forests is a necessary means to ensure the use, protective and recreational functions of the forest in the long term and promote biodiversity.
-A broader structural and genetic diversity increases the resilience of cultivated forests and thus their adaptability.
-Resilience means that an ecosystem is capable of withstanding environmental shocks and disturbances such as insect infestations or storms and maintaining its basic organisation and functionality.
+The conversion of pure forest stands - such as the spruce or pine monocultures that are widespread in Germany - into mixed forests that are rich in structure and species, multi-layered and thus close to nature, is a necessary measure to secure the utilization, protection and recreational functions and the biological diversity of the forest in the long term.
+A broader structural and genetic diversity increases the resilience of forests used for forestry and thus their adaptability.
+Resilience means that an ecosystem is able to withstand ecological shocks and disturbances such as insect infestation or storms and maintain its basic organization and functionality.

-The forest conversion allows for a diversification of the timber supply, which also entails economic benefits.
-In addition, particular mountain forests have the important function of protecting the infrastructure and settlements against rock falls and floods.
-Forest conversion can also strengthen this function.
+Forest restructuring enables a diversification of the wood supply, which can also bring economic advantages.
+In addition, mountain forests in particular have the important function of protecting infrastructures and settlements from rockfall and flooding - a function that forest restructuring can also strengthen.

 Legal, political and management measures

-As mentioned above, the adaptation of forestry to climate change requires a consistent risk management that deals with damage incidents such as forest fires, storm damage or pest infestation.
-This is the only way to ensure that risks are identified in time, repelled and dealt with successfully.
-In addition to short-term crisis management, especially preventive measures such as coordinated water management plans to reduce the risk of fire are important.
-They should be coordinated at all levels of planning by forest owners, municipalities, landscape associations, forest administration, fire brigade and road construction to incorporate the interests of all stakeholders and to avoid conflicts of use.
-Projects that develop and test such prevention and management measures are, for example ENFORCHANGE, ForEVAS and RESTER.
+In addition to short-term crisis management, especially preventive measures such as coordinated water management concepts to reduce the risk of fire are important.
+They should be coordinated at all planning levels between forest owners, municipalities, landscape associations, forestry administration, fire department and road construction in order to integrate the interests of all parties involved and avoid conflicts of use.

-The described risk management plans and forest conversion measures require comprehensive knowledge.
-Against this background, it is necessary to have accurate information as to which tree species are suitable for the respective location when taking future impacts of climate change into account.
-In addition, it is also necessary to use planning maps or site-mapping to provide information on the prosperity of the tree species under relevant environmental and climate factors.
-The operation of test areas, regional cultivation recommendations provided by federal and state governments, regular monitoring and research on the use of wood could further improve the information base.
+Comprehensive knowledge is important as a basis for the described risk management plans and forest restructuring.
+Against this background, precise information is needed about which tree species are suitable for the respective location, taking into account future effects of climate change.
+In addition, planning maps or site mapping are required to provide information on the thriving of the tree species under the relevant environmental and climatic factors.
+The management of experimental plots, regional recommendations for cultivation by the federal and state governments, regular monitoring and research into the use of wood can also improve the information basis.

-Forest and soil monitoring programmes at European, national or federal state level presently already supply important information.
-However, there is still enough potential to expand the knowledge base and improve the networking amongst relevant players.
+Forest and soil monitoring programs at European, national or country level already provide important information at present, but potential exists for expanding the knowledge base and better networking of actors.

-Additionally, with the Forest Climate Fund, the federal government has created a tool that provided seven million euros inter alia for adaptation measures in 2013.
+With the Forest Climate Fund, the German government has also created an instrument that has provided over 65 million Euros for adaptation measures since 2013.